public-key-cryptography/public-key-editor/README.md

-	class was reduced from 2 G bytes to 256 K bytes so that it uses the FileChannelReader and FileChannel- Writer classes instead of the DataStream class because the encryption would throw an exception that says java.lang.OutOfMemoryError:Java heap space; two decrypt methods that were misplaced in the File- Encryptor class were removed; the PublicKeyDialog readDialogInput method was modified by moving the frame.setSize statement so the dialog frame doesn't collapse sometimes; the FileChooser class was mod- ified so the Dialog font style changes from plain to bold if the screen font size is less than 17 which makes the file names easier to read if the font size is small; the PublicKey isEncrypted(String) method was modified so that it truncates the partial ciphertext if the text length is not a multiple of 4 bytes because the isBase64(String) method would return false if the string was padded to a multi- ple of 4; a statement was removed from the viewAttachedFile and saveAttachedFile methods which tested if the file description was in base 64 and incorrectly converted plaintext file names that contain multiples of 4 chars such as the word "file" or "filename" to unreadable file descriptions or non- ascii chars; the find and replace dialog box was modified to display the number of occurrences and the index of the search string just like the find / replace field on the menu bar;
+	class was reduced from 2 G bytes to 256 K bytes so that it uses the FileChannelReader and FileChannel- Writer classes instead of the DataStream class because the encryption would throw an exception that says java.lang.OutOfMemoryError:Java heap space; two decrypt methods that were misplaced in the File- Encryptor class were removed; a setPosition and setSize error in the PassphraseDialog was corrected that caused the frame to collapse sometimes, and setWeight statements were added to prevent the frame from collapsing; the position error only became obvious as the cause of the collapse after the set- Weight statements were added which moved the buttons to the right and expanded the size of the dialog;

+	the FileChooser class was modified so the Dialog font style changes from plain to bold if the screen font size is less than 17 which makes the file names easier to read if the font size is small; the PublicKey isEncrypted(String) method was modified so that it truncates the partial ciphertext if the text length is not a multiple of 4 bytes because the isBase64(String) method would return false if the string was padded to a multiple of 4; a statement was removed from the viewAttachedFile and saveAt- tachedFile methods which tested if the file description was in base 64 and incorrectly converted plaintext file names that contain multiples of 4 chars such as the word "file" or "filename" to un- readable file descriptions or non-ascii chars; the find and replace dialog box was modified to dis- play the number of occurrences and the index of the search string just like the find / replace field on the menu bar, and setWeight statements were added to prevent the find and replace fields from mov- ing as the number of occurrences text expands and contracts.

-	the constructor parameters in the FileEncryptor, FileDecryptor, and PassphraseDialog classes were changed from JFrame to Window because Window is the superclass of JFrame, JDialog, and JWindow so that JDialog frames can use these classes by passing their own reference pointer as the argument to the constructor parameter and then the passphrase dialog box will be centered in the JDialog frame instead of the JFrame; and the display method parameter in the Documents class was also changed from JFrame to Window so the calling method can use a JFrame, JDialog, or a JWindow object.
+	the constructor parameters in the FileEncryptor, FileDecryptor, and PassphraseDialog classes were changed from JFrame to Window because Window is the superclass of JFrame, JDialog, and JWindow so that JDialog frames can use these classes by passing their own reference pointer as the argument to the constructor parameter and then the passphrase dialog box will be centered in the JDialog frame instead of the JFrame; the display method parameter in the Documents class was also changed from JFrame to Window so the calling method can use a JFrame, JDialog, or a JWindow object; an error in the FileType class was corrected that caused some attached source code files to be displayed as image files because they were not detected as text files;

+	the FontTypeListener dialogs were changed to non-modal because there is no reason to use a modal win- dow unless an input is required such as a password, passphrase, or file name, or the dialog is dis- playing a message, warning, or error, or requesting a confirmation; the Icons and Documents display methods were modified to use a non-modal dialog so the user can open more than one attached file si- multaneously to view or compare two or more files and can leave the document or JDialog frame open while continuing to retrieve, read, and send other email messages; removing this restriction required adding an ArrayList to store the text or byte[] data to prevent the user from opening multiple copies of the same attached file; and a setFont, setForeground, and setBackground method was added to the Documents class so the email client can change the font, foreground and background colors of the open dialogs if the user changes the font or color.